giistsk/platform-rules/README.md

 # Platform Rules

-This **Giist Platform Operating Rules and Procedures** document is a supplement to our published **Acceptable Use Policy** that every user must acknowledge and accept as a condition of service.
+This **Giist Platform Operating Rules and Procedures** document is a supplement to our published **Acceptable Use Policy** (viewable [here](https://giist.social/acceptable-use-policy/)) that every user must acknowledge and accept as a condition of service.
 Changes to rules in this document do not need to be accepted by user for continued use of the platform.
-However every change to the rules here will also be published by the administrator (user *giistAdmin*) in the *Giist Announcements* topic.
-Users are encouraged to follow updates there.
+However every change to the rules here will also be published by the administrator (user *giistAdmin*) in the *Giist Announcements* topic, so users are encouraged to follow those updates.

-Full history of this document is kept in this repository so anyone can see what rules were effective at any point and how they have changed over time.
+Additionally, this repository will remain public, and full change history always available, so anyone can see the current rules, what rules were effective at any point, and how they have changed over time.

-Anyone can open a Pull Request to suggest and discuss rule changes.
+Anyone with a Github account can open a Pull Request to suggest and discuss rule changes.

 ## Gaining Access to the Platform